matzar/matzar.github.io/_posts/2015-12-12-dragon_maze.md

 ## Visual and Audio Style

 It is a pixel style game with pixel sound and graphic.
 I used <a target="_blank" href="https://www.bfxr.net">http://www.bfxr.net/</a> website to create pixel styled sound assets for free.
-The soundtrack is a royalty free pixel music from the <a target="_blank" href="https://www.youtube.com/channel/UCvYV-T-iMTuaLOPMyOQGFzw">‘PixelMusic’ YouTube channel</a>.
+The soundtrack is a royalty free pixel music from the <a target="_blank" href="https://www.youtube.com/channel/UCvYV-T-iMTuaLOPMyOQGFzw">PixelMusic</a> YouTube channel.